-On this page you’ll find an overview of all the resources I use in my daily life as an entrepreneur, writer, teacher.
+On this page you’ll find an overview of all the tools, apps, and resources I use in my daily life as an entrepreneur, writer, teacher.
 I’ve added every single thing that someone has asked about in the past.

 If you’re missing anything on this page, and want to know about the gear/apps I use, let me know.

-- Audible — When drive, walk, or bike, I like to listen to audiobooks with Audible.
+- Audible (FREE trial plus get 2 free books) — When I drive, walk, or bike, I like to listen to audiobooks with Audible.
 Maybe you miss some information, but studies have shown that audiobooks are also effective in acquiring knowledge.
 I prefer audiobooks over podcasts because they are more in-depth.

 - Pocket — My go-to app for storing articles that I find interesting or need for research.

-- Office 365 — MS Word remains my favorite word processor.
+- Office 365 — MS Word is my favorite word processor for everything from articles to books and larger projects.
 It has always been great on Windows.
 But I’m a Mac user, and it’s now even better on Mac and iOS.

 - Notebook – I prefer A5 sized notebooks with a soft cover and good quality paper.
 This Moleskine does the job well.